Throughout the immigration or recruitment process, immigration consultants and recruiters cannot:

 - Charge you to be recruited for a job.
 The employer must pay all recruitment costs;

-- Give misleading or incorrect information about the job opportunity, the services being provided by consultants, or any other part of the recruitment process;
+- Provide misleading or incorrect information about the job opportunity, fees, services or any other aspect of the recruitment process;

-- Take the passport, work permit, or any other legal document or personal property of the foreign worker;
+- Take your passport, work permit, any other legal documents or personal property;

-- Communicate with the foreign worker‘s family members, relatives or friends if asked not to; or
+- Communicate with your family members, relatives or friends if you ask them not to do so; or

 - Refuse to recruit you for a Saskatchewan employer unless you purchase other services such as immigration consulting.